Back to Blog

 When I moved to the U.S., even after years of teaching English, I realized my own fluency had major gaps.
 I could explain grammar, but I struggled with spontaneous, everyday conversations.
 It wasn’t until I immersed myself in the language that things clicked.

-• Speak regularly
+• Speak regularly (even if it’s messy)

-• Make and correct mistakes in real time
+• Get corrected gently, in real time

+This is what language apps and AI tools miss.
 Immersive learning is the most active, human, and natural way to acquire a new language.
 It mirrors how you learned your first one: through connection, repetition, and yes—mistakes.

 What Makes the Haku Method Different?